MileHacker Logo

 • Admire traditional Ottoman-era houses and palaces.

-The heritage sites like Ketchaoua Mosque and Djamaa el Kebir illustrate the city's complex religious and political shifts throughout the centuries.
+The heritage sites like Ketchaoua Mosque and Djamaa el Kebir illustrate the city's complex religious and governmental shifts over centuries.

 Cultural Significance